 On menu site after menu site, diners provide this deli with the highest ratings possible for its amazing made-from-scratch Italian food.
-Try the subs – the Italian and the meatball prove most popular.
+Try the subs – the Italian and the meatballs prove most popular.
 The pastrami and the muffuletta with homemade tapenade earned many fans, too.
 Most folks choose macaroni salad as their side dish.

 Wednesday nights, the deli hosts pasta night, serving spaghetti and meatballs.
 Leave room for dessert since this restaurant offers delicious cannoli and tiramisu.
-Open Tuesday through Sunday, the hours vary by day.
+Open Tuesday through Sunday.
+The hours vary by day.